-Rachel Rebouché teaches Family Law, Health Care Law, and Comparative Family Law.
-She is an author for the sixth edition of the casebook, Family Law, with Professors Leslie Harris and June Carbone.
-She is the co-author of Governance Feminism: An Introduction and an editor of Governance Feminism: Notes from the Field, with Professors Janet Halley, Prabha Kotiswaran, and Hila Shamir.
-She is currently completing a book on reproductive justice under contract with NYU Press and editing a collection of rewritten family law opinions for Cambridge University Press.
+Professor Rachel Rebouché teaches Family Law, Health Care Law, and Contracts.
+She is an author of the sixth edition of the casebook, Family Law, with Professors Leslie Harris and June Carbone.
+She is an author of Governance Feminism: An Introduction and an editor of Governance Feminism: Notes from the Field, both with Professors Janet Halley, Prabha Kotiswaran, and Hila Shamir.
+In addition, she is writing a book on reproductive health that is under contract with the NYU Press, and she is editing a collection of rewritten family law opinions for the Feminist Judgments series published by the Cambridge University Press.

 Professor Rebouché is currently a co-investigator on two grant-funded research projects related to reproductive health, one housed at the Emory University Rollins School of Public Health and another funded by the World Health Organization.
 Her recent research also includes articles in law reviews and in peer-reviewed journals on relational contracts, prenatal genetic testing and genetic counseling, collaborative divorce, parental involvement laws, and international reproductive rights.